 Describe the location of the project in the watershed

-The project target property is on approximately 61 acres and over 3800 feet of natural shoreline located on Reid Harbor, Stuart Island in a high priority salmon recovery region in the San Juan Islands.
+The project target property is on approximately 61 acres and over 3800 feet of natural shoreline located on Reid Harbor, Stuart Island in a high priority Fish Use region in the San Juan Islands.
 This high priority property anchors the forested medium bank southern shore of Reid Harbor with mixed old growth and second growth.
 This location has eelgrass beds and habitat suitable for forage fish spawning.

 List the fish resources present at the site and targeted by this project.